saiftech1/pure-sine-wave-inverter/README.md

 # pure-sine-wave-inverter

-Open source pure sine wave solar inverter is composed Of the following boards;
+This is an Open source pure sine wave solar inverter, it is composed of the following boards;

 1. Oscillator Board: Testing stage.
 2. Power Board: Testing stage.